Kantrip-Mods/SDV/ReverseProposals/README.md

         "Kantrip.ReverseProposals/BlackEventID": "DISABLE", //leave this blank if you want the default black proposal to play },
 ```
-NOTE: If you don't want the NPC to participate in the default black proposal, just put any string in that field.
-I'm going to work on a way to make custom black proposals work at some point in the future (if there is interest).
+Details:
+`Kantrip.ReverseProposals/Allow`: if null or false, this NPC will be ignored by ReverseProposals.
+`Kantrip.ReverseProposals/WhiteEventID`: if null or blank, ReverseProposals will play the default white proposal for your NPC
+`Kantrip.ReverseProposals/WhiteEventID`: if null or blank, ReverseProposals will play the default black proposal for your NPC

+Right now, I don't actuall do anything with the EventIds, but I may in the future.
+All that matters is if they are blank or not.
+If you don't have a valid event ID for the desperate proposal and just don't want your NPC to participate in it, just put anything in the field.

-3. You can control the timing for both of the (DEFAULT) reverse proposal events by setting the flag `Kantrip.MarryMe_Start<NPCName>'.
+3. If you want to control the timing for either of the DEFAULT reverse proposal events, you may do so by setting the flag `Kantrip.MarryMe_Start<NPCName>'.
 For example, I currently have triggers for all of the vanilla suitors that check to see if their 10heart events have been seen:

 ```
     "{{ModId}}_AbigailFlag": {